As a box owner for over 5 years, I got a lot of questions from my athletes.

 But some do.

-We talk about these loopholes in NWOD U Academy.
-We call them #ItFits and they slow down progress.
+We talk about these loopholes in our video training series that comes with your Complete Nutrition Package and they slow down progress.

 Much like chasing PRs, when you chase macros without first setting a solid foundation of eating a variety of real foods, you set yourself up for failure.

-You will not get lean on junk food, even if said junk food is nicely distributed on your plate in a 40/30/30 ratio.
+You will not get lean on junk food, even if the junk food is nicely distributed on your plate in a 40/30/30 ratio.

 In fact, junk food has been shown to mute our hunger and satiety mechanisms in the brain causing us to think we are starving even though we are stuffed and over fed3.